aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 and motor for the car to move.

-As we do not have a maximum speed value defined to calculate the coefficients of the equation *y = ax^2 + bx* we use the maximum speed % from the device console to map to a range of [1.0, 5.0] speed scale values.
-This allows us to recalculate the curve for each maximum speed % value and use that to map the speed values.
+As we do not have a maximum speed value defined to calculate the coefficients of the equation *y = ax\*\*2 + bx* we use the maximum speed % from the device console to map to a range of [1.0, 5.0] speed scale values.
+This allows us to recalculate the curve for each maximum speed % value and use that to map it to throttle value in servo message.

-The idea behind this mapping is a lower percentage of maximum speed % should map to a higher speed scale value while calculating the coefficients so that the curve is more flatter and the impact of actual speed values is less for lower max speed % as shown
+The idea behind this is that a lower percentage of maximum speed % should map to a higher speed scale value while calculating the coefficients so that the curve is more flatter and the impact of actual speed values is less for lower max speed % as shown
 below: